plabayo/rama/README.md

 [actions-badge]: https://github.com/plabayo/llama/workflows/CI/badge.svg
 [actions-url]: https://github.com/plabayo/llama/actions?query=workflow%3ACI+branch%main

+> rama is early work in progress, use at your own risk.
+>
+> Not everything that exists is documented and not everything that is documented is implemented.

 rama is a proxy framework using Tokio written purely in Rust, with as primary goal to anonymise your network traffic.